nyu-cs2590/nlp-notes/notes/basic_ml.md

 $$
 where $w$ denotes the parameters of the model $f$.

-Here are some common margin-based loss functions for classification.
+Here are some common margin-based loss functions for binary classification.
 Recall that margin is the score for the correct class:
 $yf_w(x)$,
 and a large margin means that the prediction is more correct.